tincaMatei/trapperu_real/README.md

 Trapperu Real (Romanian for "The Real Trapper") is a telegram bot made to annoy the members of your groups with stupid stuff.

+Note: The responses of the bot are all in Romanian and they may contain vulgar language.

 ## What does the bot do?

 * /joaco - Iane, joaco (Romanian for "[Ian](https://www.youtube.com/channel/UCXEsaxE4BOzgDKa2kG48koA), play it")
 * /adauga [Expression]~[message] - Add an expression that everytime it evaluates to true, the bot responds with the given message.
 * /taci - Shut down the bot (but only if you're the admin)
+* /help - Offers information about other commands
+* /alias - At the moment only

 ## Installation